-Aries Merritt en route to another 12.93 (Philippe Fitte) © Copyright
+Aries Merritt en route to another 12.93, this time in Monaco (Philippe Fitte) © Copyright

 Choruses of The Clash classic 'London Calling’ were in heavy rotation throughout the evening during the ninth stop on the Samsung Diamond League circuit, clearly indicating where the focus of the athletics world would be turning immediately following the meeting-ending fireworks display.
 And no one looked more like an Olympic champion-in-waiting than Kiprop whose scorching 3:28.88 run through the still Mediterranean evening was the first sub-3:29 since Zurich’s 2004 edition.